LiviuCP/goToScriptsPython/README.md

 Also when choosing a valid replacing path the current directory will be switched to this path after remapping.

-8. Renaming a batch of items
+8. RENAMING A BATCH OF ITEMS

 It is possible to rename all items from the current directory by using various schemes.
 Please note that for safety reasons the items that are hidden are excluded from this functionality.